I. Executive Summary

 Assignments are made according to student classification and cumulative hours earned for undergraduate students and can be viewed on the Niner Central website.

 University policies determine when students may enroll or adjust their enrollment in courses.
-General deadlines are shown below and specific deadlines for a given term are available online.
+General deadlines are shown below and specific deadlines for a given term or part of term are available online.

-The Add/Drop period runs through the 6th business day of the Fall and Spring semesters and on the 2nd business day for Summer full and half terms.
+The Add/Drop period runs through the 6th business day of the Fall and Spring full terms and on the 2nd business day for Fall and Spring half terms, as well as Summer full and half terms.

 During the Add/Drop Period, students can: